Contact Us | Search

 The USG-Supported partner has extensive experience in the interventions to improve perinatal and neonatal survival in developing countries.
 Therefore, through this collaboration the research team will gain experience in conducting quality research in newborn care and publishing in the international journals.

-Data collection of newborn mortality and morbidity of low birth weight (LBW) babies in both hospitals occurred using registers from wards and medical record.
-This activity followed up with home visits to the LBW babies’ houses and measured their growth and weight gain.
-Additionally, the team emphasized and supported North Jakarta and Karawang to set a referral mechanism from hospital to community for LBW babies discharged from hospital using KMC as means of transport and accompanied by community midwives during transfer from hospital to community.
+Data collection on newborn mortality and morbidity of low birth weight babies in both hospitals occurred using registers from wards and medical records.
+This activity was followed up with home visits to the LBW babies’ houses and measured their growth and weight gain.
+Additionally, the team emphasized and supported North Jakarta and Karawang to set a referral mechanism from hospital to community for LBW babies discharged from the hospitals using KMC as means of transport and accompanied by community midwives during transfer from hospital to community.
 At the community, midwives also ensured that KMC was practiced by the family and monitored the babies’ growth and weight gain.
-The referral mechanism currently is still being used by both areas and in daily basis at least one baby was referred to the community using this mechanism.
-The mechanism is also supported by a smartphone application called WhatsApp; where a WhatsApp group is established to share information on discharged babies condition and their follow up plan.
-The system has helped the health personnel both in hospital and community in follow up and monitoring activities.
+The referral mechanism is now used by both areas and uses group messaging to share information on discharged babies and follow up plans.
+Through the monitoring and evaluation activity, the research team found that both hospitals have standard operating procedures (SOP) for KMC implementation, but not for KMC counselling.
+In response, the team conducted a panel meeting which included experts on KMC and pediatricians, as well as management teams of both hospitals to develop the SOPs.
+As a result, both hospitals have SOPs for KMC counselling.

-A national level dissemination meeting was organized in Jakarta with aim to disseminate the research results and findings and to obtain commitment from invited stakeholders to implement KMC for LBW babies.
-Meeting participants were from MoH, Jakarta and West Java PHO, DHOs (North Jakarta, East Jakarta, Karawang), Province Hospitals in Jakarta, Perina Medica, and other stakeholders.
-During discussion, focus on improvements of LBW babies care through KMC was agreed to be implemented and scaled up.
+For outreach, the team produced KMC media in the form of flipcharts and booklets.
+The flipchart and booklet have been distributed to Koja and Karawang hospital, and to all PHC in North Jakarta and Karawang districts.
+The booklet and flipchart have received intellectual property rights from Indonesia as of November 2017.
+A national level dissemination meeting was also organized in Jakarta with aim to disseminate the research results and findings and to obtain commitment from invited stakeholders to implement KMC for LBW babies.
+Meeting participants were from the Ministry of Health, Jakarta and West Java PHO, DHOs (North Jakarta, East Jakarta, Karawang), Province Hospitals in Jakarta, Perina Medica, and other stakeholders.
+A focus on improvements of LBW baby care through KMC was agreed to be implemented and scaled up.
 The Director of Family Health actively participated in the meeting and expressed her willingness to support the KMC implementation in Indonesia.

 PEER Health Cycle 2 Recipients